North-West-Wind/opensurviv-client/README.md

 ### Client
 This repository is the client side code of Open Surviv.io.
 All assets (images, sounds) are stored here and rendering happens here.
-Assets are re-created from scratch using InkScape.
+Assets are re-created from scratch using Inkscape.

 ## Usage
 The required JavaScript file is pre-compiled.
 It should be sufficient to just open the HTML file in a browser.